Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Asymptotic Behavior

-Note that if $\psi$ is a tautology, then $\neg\neg\psi$ is a tautology and that for any well-formed formula $\phi$, $p\to[\phi\to p]$ is a tautology for any variable $p\in X_m$.
-Since these two types have no common elements, we have
+Now, we will try to analyze the asymptotic behavior for the density of tautologies.
+Actually, it is easy to prove that $\Omega(\frac{1}{m})$.
+For any tautology $\psi$, $\neg\neg\psi$ is a tautology and for any well-formed formula $\phi$, $p\to[\phi\to p]$ is a tautology for any variable $p$.
+Hence, we have